Saddam Gaffar

-Saddam Emiruddin Gaffar (born 24 September 2001) is an Indonesian professional footballer who plays as a striker for Liga 2 club Bekasi City.
+Saddam Emiruddin Gaffar (born 24 September 2001) is an Indonesian professional footballer who plays as a striker for Championship club Persis Solo.

 Club career

 PSS Sleman

 Gaffar made his first-team debut for Sleman in the 2021 Menpora Cup, a pre-season tournament ahead of the 2021 Liga 1 season, in which he scored two goals.

 International career

 Gaffar debuted for the Indonesia U-19 team in the 2019 AFF U-19 Youth Championship and scored his first goal in the U-19 squad when it faced Saudi Arabia U-19 in a friendly on 11 September 2020.
 He received a call up to the senior Indonesia national football team in May 2021.

 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.